emo-bon/emo-bon.github.io/README.md

 **Navigating this EMO BON space**

 As you scroll down this webpage you will see _Our Data Packages_.
 The table lists the selected repositories which are of the most interest to users, including
-* The repositories holding the logsheet (meta)data for the observatories, listed by observatory name
+- The repositories holding the logsheet (meta)data for the observatories, listed by observatory name<br>
-* Governance metadata, use to control the data management workflows and actions in this GH space
+- Governance metadata, use to control the data management workflows and actions in this GH space<br>
-* Sequencing data, containing all the ENA-related metadata
+- Sequencing data, containing all the ENA-related metadata<br>

-; you can browse these either as a GiHub reposotory (click on the GH icon) or via our Ro-Crate viewer (click on the filebox icon).
+You can browse these either as a GitHub reposotory (click on the GH icon) or via our Ro-Crate viewer (click on the filing box icon).
 For the full set of repositories, you can also navigate directly to the [GitHub space](https://github.com/emo-bon).